ysengoku/42-ft_transcendence/doc/features/TOURNAMENT.md

 The Tournament Menu serves as the central hub for all tournament activities.

-##### Creating a new tournament

-Users can initiate the creation of a new tournament by clicking on a "Create Tournament" button.
-This action opens the Tournament Creation Form.

 ##### Tournament list

 The Tournament List shows tournaments (by default, `Open for entries`(pending)) in a scrollable view.
 A filter allows switching to `All` to include Ongoing and Finished tournaments.